ANRGUSC/DRUPE/README.md

         * python3 central scheduler.py to generate the scheduling files for each node, prepare the central database and collection, copy the scheduling information and network scripts for each node in the node list and schedule updating the central database every 10th minute.

     * At the droplets:
-        * The central network profiler copied all required scheduling files and network scripts to the folder online profiler in each droplet.
+        * The central network profiler copies all required scheduling files and network scripts to the folder online profiler in each droplet.
         * run the command ./droplet init to install required libraries
         * run the command python3 automate droplet.py to generate files with different sizes to prepare for the logging measurements, generate the droplet database, schedule logging measurement every minute and logging regression every 10th minute.
+(These parameters could be changed as needed.)

 5. Userguide (Dockerized version)